-We will continue to follow the principles set out in part 4 of Keeping Children Safe in Education.

-Staff should continue to act on any concerns they have immediately - whether those concerns are about staff/volunteers working on site or remotely.

-We will continue to refer adults who have harmed or pose a risk of harm to a child or vulnerable adult to the Disclosure and Barring Service (DBS).

-We will continue to refer potential cases of teacher misconduct to the Teaching Regulation Agency.
-We will do this using the email address Misconduct.Teacher@education.gov.uk for the duration of the COVID-19 period, in line with government guidance.
+- 8.1 We will follow the principles set out in part 4 of Keeping Children Safe in Education. - 8.2 Staff shall act immediately on any concern they have about staff or volunteers who work on site or remotely. - 8.3 We will refer adults who have harmed or pose a risk of harm to a child or vulnerable adult to the Disclosure and Barring Service (DBS). - 8.4 We will refer potential cases of teacher misconduct to the Teaching Regulation Agency via Misconduct.Teacher@education.gov.uk.